 If I can leave you with one thought: managing a music business administration is complex.
 So much that even the biggest among us sometimes can’t agree on something.
 And it shouldn’t worry you in your day to day life: it should be clear and easily manageable.
 Kind of like in an all-in-one workspace!

-We built Royalties Manager to add it to Reprtoir’s Software suite.
+We built a Royalty Accounting system to add it to Reprtoir’s Software suite.
 Manage catalogs, contracts and royalty accounting all in one workspace, every element link to the other and keep a clear chain of rights.
 Book your free demo with the team to see if we fit your needs!